Please note that this section reports on claims that have not yet been substantiated through scientific studies.

-There are no conditions that increase the nutritional requirements for glycine.
+There are no conditions that increase how much glycine you need.

-Women who are pregnant or breastfeeding should not use glycine supplements.
+Women who are pregnant or breastfeeding shouldn’t use glycine supplements.

 Stroke is a leading cause of death and a